 ADA Access: Any entity that provides service to the public must be in compliance with the Americans with Disabilities Act.
 Helpful information may be found at arts.gov/accessibility/accessibility-resources/publications-checklists/accessibility-planning-and-resource.

 Grant Period: All program expenses and activities must take place during the grant period that you define in your proposal.
 2017 Responsive Program Grant activities must be completed before October 31, 2017.

 The applicant organization must submit a cover sheet (download here) and letter (1,000 words maximum) that addresses the following:

 - Please describe the current, public issue or event to which you are responding.

 - Tell us why your organization is suited to engage your community on the subject.

 - Explain why this issue needs a public response.

 - Estimate of the program’s total cost and the grant request to Oregon Humanities, including what the requested grant funds will cover.
 (Please note that there is no matching requirement.)

 Applicants may receive only one Responsive Program Grant per cycle and programs be must completed by October 31, 2017.
 Applicants are notified as soon as a funding decision is made (no longer than four weeks after applying).
-Potential applicants are welcome to contact Program Officer Annie Kaffen (info at left) to discuss the program idea prior to submission.
+Potential applicants are welcome to contact Program Coordinator Kyle Weismann-Yee at (503) 241-0543, ext.
+112, or firstname.lastname@example.org to discuss the program idea prior to submission.
 You may e-mail, fax, or mail your cover sheet and letter.
 Please do not submit supplemental materials or letters of support.